jerelmiller/redux-simple-auth/README.md

 * `invalidate(data)` (_function_): A function responsible for doing any
   additional cleanup of the authenticated data.
 This function will be invoked when the [`invalidateSession`](#invalidatesession) action is dispatched.
-It accepts a single argument of data and must return a promise.
-A resolved promise will result in the session becoming unauthenticated.
+It accepts a single argument with the data persisted to the session and must return a promise.
+A resolved promise will clear the authenticated session data and result in an unauthenticated session.
 A rejected promise will result in invalidation being interrupted, however session data will still be wiped.
-Note that a default implementation of this function is defined if none is given and always returns a resolved promise as there was no additional work to be done.
-It is important that this function is defined when creating your authenticator.
+Note that a default implementation of this function is defined if none is given and always returns a resolved promise.

 * `restore(data)` (_function_): A function used to restore the session, typically after a page refresh.
 This function will be invoked when the